nathangs6/mat1856-assignment-1/a2/README.md

 For both methods, I need the rates for the Canadian government bonds.
 These are treated as the risk-free interest rates for both methods.
 This was implemented in assignment 1, and similar code is used here.

 ### CreditMetrics
 For CreditMetrics, the goal is to find a Markov transition matrix, $M$, containing probabilities of moving different credit ratings at each tmie step.
 The form of $M$ is special as the probability of staying in default once defaulted *must be* $1$.
-Once $M$ is found, you can find the probability of being in default at time $T$ by computing $M^T$.
+Once $M$ is found, you can find the probability of being in default at time $t$ by computing $M^t$.
 In this assignment, I used two Markov states, solvency and default, so that
 ```math
 M = \begin{pmatrix} q & 1 - q \\ 0 & 1 \end{pmatrix}
 ```
 where $q$ is the probability of staying solvent.
-Thus, the probability of being in default at time $T$ is $M^T_{0,1}$.
+Thus, the probability of being in default at time $T$ is $M^t_{0,1}$.

 So the goal is to find $q$.
 To do so, we select one of BEP's bonds and find it's YTM.
 Then, we compute the hazard rate, $h = YTM - r$ where $r$ is the risk-free interest rate.
 Finally, we can get $q$ via
 ```math